tuarua/Share-ANE/README.md

 # Share-ANE

-Share Adobe Air Native Extension for iOS 9.0+ and Android 19+.
+Share text or files with this Adobe Air Native Extension for iOS 9.0+ and Android 19+.

 -------------